Semester normally offered: Fall 2023 Online

 obtain a general overview of the life of Paul recounted in the Book of Acts;

-gain a basic understanding of the people groups and cities Paul encountered and the historical, cultural, and geographical setting in which he lived;
+gain a basic understanding of the people groups Paul encountered and the historical, cultural, and geographical settings in which he travelled;

 recognize Paul’s missiological methodology and the factors that led to Christianity becoming a global movement; and

-acquire a template from Paul’s life that will inform and calibrate Christian faith, service, and witness.
+acquire a template from Paul’s life that will inform and calibrate Christian faith, practice, and witness.

-Greece Field Study: From December 2-9, students will embark on a seven-day historical and archaeological field study to cities in Greece visited by Paul during his second and third missionary journeys.
-This Greece field study is mandatory for all online and in-residence students taking the course for credit, as well as in-residence audit students.
-It is optional for online-audit students.
+Greece Field Study: At the conclusion of the semester, students will embark on a seven-day field study, studying the historical and archaeological background of cities visited by Paul during his second and third missionary journeys.
+Students will spend time in Thessaloniki, Philippi, Berea, Delphi, Olympia, Corinth, and Athens, including a day in and around the medieval monasteries perched on the formations of Meteora.
+The itinerary includes two travel days and seven days in Greece.
+This field study is mandatory for all students taking the course for credit.
+It is optional for audit students.

 Update your browser to view this website correctly.